lexibank/tlopo/out/vol3/chapter11.md

 <a id="p-332"></a>

 The fruit are prized as a foodstuff and widely consumed.
 They are typically split, wrapped in leaves and cooked in an earth oven or roasted over a fire.
-The pulp and seeds are removed from the core, mashed with water and strained to produce a thick, rich red sauce with which other foods are seasoned ([Sorensen 1950](../references.md#source-Sorensen1950), [Barrau 1962](../references.md#source-Barrau1962): 163, [May 1984](../references.md#source-May1984), Bourke in prepara- tion).
+The pulp and seeds are removed from the core, mashed with water and strained to produce a thick, rich red sauce with which other foods are seasoned ([Sorensen 1950](../references.md#source-Sorensen1950), [Barrau 1962](../references.md#source-Barrau1962): 163, [May 1984](../references.md#source-May1984), [Bourke in preparation](../references.md#source-Bourkeinpreparation)).

 Figure 11.6 Pandanus conoideus, marita: A, syncarp.

-POc &ast;mʷafia apparently denoted Pan- danus conoideus.
-21 This reconstruction is open to doubt, as there are no reflexes from New Ireland or New Britain, where the species is rare, and only one from main- land New Guinea.
+POc &ast;mʷafia apparently denoted Pandanus conoideus.
+21 This reconstruction is open to doubt, as there are no reflexes from New Ireland or New Britain, where the species is rare, and only one from mainland New Guinea.
 It is possible that Maisin mmJgi 'Pandanus sp.' and PMic &ast;maŋU 'pandanus leaf' are also cognate.
 If so, they reflect a POc form in which &ast;-fi- has been replaced by &ast;-ŋ-.

 Another interpretation of the data is also possible, namely that the items listed below, other than Arosi mʷa-mʷana, reflect POc &ast;mofiak 'fat, oil, coconut cream; tasty' (ch.12, §4.2), since the fruit of Pandanus conoideus are both oily and tasty.
 If this were so, then Arosi mʷa-mʷana and the items listed under 'cf. also' would probably reflect a PEOc &ast;mʷaŋV 'pandanus leaf.

 <table>
 <tr>